 2a.
 On success, the request is accepted, the NSACF shall include the resource (subscription) after replacement together with the status code "200 OK" indicating the requested resource is updated in the response message.

 2b.
-On failure or redirection, the appropriate HTTP status code (e.g. "403 Forbidden") shall be returned.
+On failure, the appropriate HTTP status code (e.g. "403 Forbidden") shall be returned.